 We are exposed to market risk related to changes in interest rates.
-As of March 31, 2022 and December 31, 2021, we had cash and cash equivalents of \$86.8 million and \$94.8 million, respectively, consisting primarily of money market funds.
+As of June 30, 2022 and December 31, 2021, we had cash and cash equivalents of \$79.5 million and \$94.8 million, respectively, consisting primarily of money market funds.
 Our primary exposure to market risk is interest rate sensitivity, which is affected by changes in the general level of United States interest rates.
 For much of 2021, interest rates remained at relatively low levels on a historical basis and the Federal Reserve maintained the federal funds target range at 0.0% to 0.25%.
-However, in March 2022, the Federal Reserve approved a 0.25% rate increase and has indicated that, in light of increasing signs of inflation, it foresees further increases in interest rates throughout the year and into 2023 and 2024.
+However, during the first half of 2022, the Federal Reserve increased rates a total of 1.50% and has indicated that, in light of increasing signs of inflation, it foresees further increases in interest rates throughout the year and into 2023 and 2024.
 Due to the short-term duration of our investment portfolio and the low-risk profile of our investments, an immediate 10% change in interest rates would not have a material effect on the fair market value of our portfolio.